Skip to navigation Skip to content Skip to subnav

 (c) Contract award.

-(1) A contract for any such item or service to be obtained pursuant to subsection (a) of this section shall be awarded to one of the three lowest responsible bids conforming to specifications, with consideration being given to quantities involved, time required for delivery, purpose for which required, competency and responsibility of bidder, and his or her ability to render satisfactory service.
+(1) A contract for any such item or service to be obtained pursuant to subsection (a) of this section shall be selected from among the three or fewer lowest responsible bids conforming to specifications, with consideration being given to quantities involved, time required for delivery, purpose for which required, competency and responsibility of bidder, and the bidder’s ability to render satisfactory service.
 A board shall have the right to reject any or all bids.

 (2) A contract for any property, construction, good, or service to be obtained pursuant to subsection (b) of this section shall be awarded to the lowest responsible bid conforming to specifications.
 However, when considering the base contract amount and without considering cost overruns, if the two lowest responsible bids are within one percent of each other, the board may award the contract to either bidder.
 A board shall have the right to reject any bid found not to be responsible or conforming to specifications or to reject all bids.